ujwalc01/SplitFinance/README.md

 **SplitFinance**:
 	A backend microservices-based financial transaction monitoring system using Java Spring Boot and MySQL.

-**Overview**:
 	SplitFinance is designed to track financial transactions, manage data efficiently, and provide observability using structured logging and metrics.

 **Features**:
 1. Authentication & Authorization: